JiuTian-VL/LION-FS/README.md

 outperforms EgoVLPv2 in LL-PPL and TimeDiff, while EgoVLPv2 excels in Fluency and LM-Correctness.
 These findings highlight the limitations of using on a single visual encoder, as it cannot provide comprehensive visual information.
-Features from two different encoders can complement each other, offering a more complete representation
+Features from two different encoders can complement each other, offering a more complete representation.
 <div align="center">
 <img src='assets/TokenAggregationRouter.png' width='100%'>
 </div>